 Safety and security.

-Canadian Embassy in Kinshasa provides consular assistance to Australians in DRC, although the Embassy's ability to provide assistance outside Kinshasa is limited.
-Australians are encouraged to contact the Canadian Embassy to discuss emergency planning arrangements.
-See
+Canadian Embassy in Kinshasa provides consular assistance to Australians in the DRC but its ability to provide assistance outside Kinshasa is limited.
+Register

 Where to get help.